mcaceresb/stata-gtools/docs/usage/gtools.md

 Options
 -------

-- `dependencies` Installs the hash library, spookyhash.dll, which is required for the plugin to execute correctly.

 - `upgrade` (alias `install_latest`) Upgrades gtools to the latest github version (default is master).

-- `replace` Replace spookyhash.dll if already installed.

-- `dll` Add path to spookyhash.dll to system path.

-- `hashlib(str)` Custom path to spookyhash.dll.

 - `licenses` Prints the open source projects used in `gtools`